 What Civil Lawsuits Are Expected?

 The passage of the Child Victims Act in January 2019 — designed to help victims sue abusers within the Catholic Church — created a one-year window for victims to sue for sex-abuse damages, regardless of when the alleged abuse may have occurred, and extended the statute of limitations for criminal charges against child-sex abusers.
-The law, which goes into effect on Wednesday, will allow for a greater number of Epstein’s alleged victims to sue for monetary damages.
+The law, which went into effect last week, will allow for a greater number of Epstein’s alleged victims to sue for monetary damages.
 “I think the Epstein case is emblematic of the possibilities that survivors of child-sex abuse will have beginning August 14,” New York state senator Brady Hoylman told NBC News.
 “Abusers currently out of reach because of New York’s archaic statutes of limitations will now be subject to civil suits, as well as their estates.”

 The Child Victims Act was quickly put into use by Epstein accuser Jennifer Araoz, who says Epstein raped her when she was 14 and 15.
-She filed a lawsuit against Epstein’s estate, alleged madam Ghislane Maxwell, and three unidentified Epstein household staffers.
+On Wednesday she filed a lawsuit against Epstein’s estate, alleged madam Ghislane Maxwell, and three unidentified Epstein household staffers.
 The complaint says Maxwell and the staffers “conspired with each other to make possible and otherwise facilitate the sexual abuse and rape of Plaintiff.”